Director of Development, Neurosciences - 119445

 For the safety and well-being of the entire university community, the University of California requires, with few exceptions, that all students, faculty and staff be vaccinated against the COVID-19 virus and influenza before they will be allowed on campus or in a facility or office.
 For more information visit: Flu Vaccine Mandate / COVID Vaccine Policy

-Under the direction of Health Sciences Leadership, the Director of Development, Health Sciences Advancement (DOD-HSA) will be responsible for securing major gifts ($100,000 and above) for the Department of Psychiatry, mental and behavioral health, and other related priorities as identified by Health Sciences leadership.
+Under the direction of the Senior Executive Director of Development, the Director of Development, Health Sciences Advancement (DOD-HSA) will be responsible for securing major gifts ($100,000 and above) for the Neurological Institute, including the Department of Neurosciences and Neurological Surgery, and other related priorities as identified by Health Sciences leadership.
 The DOD-HSA will be responsible for managing a prospect/donor portfolio in various stages of identification, qualification, cultivation, solicitation and stewardship.
 Special emphasis will be placed on creating and implementing strategies for successful solicitations and building strategic relationships with academic and medical center faculty and staff.
 Due to the sensitive nature of the fundraising priorities, the DOD-HSA will be skilled in communicating confidential information and engage grateful patients within compliance.
 The DOD-HSA will collaborate closely with colleagues in both Health Sciences Advancement and University Development and will serve on additional committees and task forces as requested by Health Sciences Leadership.

 Health Sciences Advancement works in a centralized, collaborative team environment with consistent coaching and feedback.
 The ideal candidate will be a consummate professional and will thrive in a fast-paced campaign, results-driven fundraising environment.
 The candidate will have strong work ethic and a successful track record of building and growing fundraising programs and a demonstrated ability to work collaboratively with colleagues, faculty and community partners.